Nike-Inc/cerberus/README.md

-cms.encryption.cmk.arns                             | Yes      | Development AWS KMS CMK ARNs for use in local encryption of secrets cms.event.processors.com.nike.cerberus.event.processor.LoggingEventProcessor | No | defaults to true, Boolean of whether or not to enable event logging, see #events below cms.event.processors.com.nike.cerberus.event.processor.AuditLogProcessor | No | defaults to false, Boolean of whether or not to enable audit logging, see #events below cms.audit.bucket="bucket-name" | No | see Logging Event Processor below cms.audit.bucket_region="bucket-region" | No | see Logging Event Processor below
+cms.encryption.cmk.arns                             | Yes      | Development AWS KMS CMK ARNs for use in local encryption of secrets cms.event.processors.com.nike.cerberus.event.processor.LoggingEventProcessor | No | defaults to true, Boolean of whether or not to enable event logging, see #events below cms.event.processors.com.nike.cerberus.event.processor.AuditLogProcessor | No | defaults to false, Boolean of whether or not to enable audit logging, see #events below cms.audit.bucket="bucket-name" | No | [See Logging Event Processor below](https://github.com/Nike-Inc/cerberus-management-service/tree/feature/audit_logging#audit-log-processor) cms.audit.bucket_region="bucket-region" | No | [See Logging Event Processor below](https://github.com/Nike-Inc/cerberus-management-service/tree/feature/audit_logging#audit-log-processor)

 KMS Policies are bound to IAM Principal IDs rather than ARNs themselves.
 Because of this, we validate the policy at authentication time to ensure that if an IAM role has been deleted and re-created, that we grant access to the new principal ID.